Here are our easy top tips to make sure everyone's welcome at your next kid's party – including kids with a disability.

 Even small children can grasp the idea of being kind and welcoming to others – so before the event, remind your own children how important it is to be inclusive.

-Some kids with disabilities may feel more comfortable if their mum or dad attends the party, and at the same time, some parents may also feel more comfortable coming along!
+Some kids with disabilities may feel more comfortable if their mum or dad attends the party, and many parents may also feel more comfortable coming along.

 Especially for kids with anxiety, having a parent there can be reassuring – plus, parents will be attuned to ‘red flags’ that their child is becoming distressed.

 Rebecca says, “As neither of my boys are really able to verbalise their needs or emotions, I like to attend parties with them.
 They both feel more comfortable if I’m around as I’m their translator when they’re struggling.”

 That said, plenty of parents will be happy not to attend.
 Either way, that initial phone call is a good time to make parents welcome, and see what they think is best.

 These days, food allergies and sensitivities are par for the course, which just means that options are needed.
 Often kids with disabilities will have specific dietary requirements – for example, many kids with autism follow a diary-free/gluten-free diet.

 To get an idea of what food you’ll need to whip up, ask guests to let you know about any special diet requirements when they RSVP.